omni-trash/sp2019/development/CalendarView/jslink.md

 Ok so far, `GetUrlKeyValue` is also a build in function of the Sharepoint Client Script Library.

-Now we have to modify the New Form Web Part.
+Now we have to modify the New Form Web Part Page.

+There are two ways to embed the script in the Web Part Page.

+We can upload the Script to Site Assests and include the Link in the JSLink property of the Web Part (described here in detail with pictures).

+We can also add a Script Editor Web Part to the New Form Web Part Page with the content of the script.
+Then the script cannot be shared and works only for the Web Part Page with the Script Editor for the given list.

 ## Upload JSLink Script to Site Assets and Copy the Link
 ![](Images/jslink_upload.jpg)